A Two-step Estimating Approach for Heavy-tailed AR Models with Non-zero Median GARCH-type Noises: Asymptotic Theory of and

 Here, we provide a general way to determine a class of the weight functions $\{\tilde{w}_l\}_{l=1}^L$ suitable for verifying the conditional moment condition in (\ref{eq_4_1}).
 This method yields weight functions with a straightforward form that also satisfy Assumptions \ref{assumption_4_1}--\ref{assumption_4_2}.

-Let $\tilde{w}_{0}(\cdot)$ be any positive function on $[0,1]\times \mathbb{R}^{p+1}$ satisfying Assumption \ref{assumption_2_7}.
+Let $\tilde{w}_{0}(\cdot)$ be any positive function on $[0,1]\times \mathbb{R}^{p+1}$ that satisfies Assumption \ref{assumption_2_7}.
 By the law of total expectation, the nonstationary version of the condition (\ref{eq_4_1}), and the fact that it is clear to see that

 and the equality holds if and only if $\tau=\tau_{0}$.